progmonster/isv.QuizYourTeam/README.md

 # QuizYourTeam

-This product can used for improving your teams knowledge by learning and testing material that you prepared.
+This product can be used for improving your teams knowledge by learning and testing material that you prepared.
 You may create different teams and invite your colleagues.
 For example: business team, development team, etc.
 Also you can create unique set of learning material per team.